michnlee/figma/lessons/figma-quickStartGuide/notes.md

 A wireframe is a simple version of a website that can be tested really easy.
 It has no details just a rudimentary strutcure.

+## High Fidelity Mockups

+Once a wireframe is complete, we can them add in all the other details to the project for eg brand colors, logos, fonts, etc.

 ## Using Adobe Illustrator in Figma

 If the image is too complex for figma we can follow the steps below: